Home Compare AFL vs WTW

 Stability

-Both profiles are strong on stability, but Aflac Incorporated leads clearly.
+Both rank well on stability, but Aflac Incorporated still holds a clear edge.

 Stability — Dominant Gap